Transgender 101: Identity, Inclusion, and Resources

 - Do continuing education for your congregation specifically on transgender issues and gender diversity.
 You might consider using one of the recommended curricula below, a film showing and discussion, a panel discussion, and/or a sermon on the topic.

-- Learn about local and federal laws and how to change them if they are not inclusive (e.g., non-discrimination policies around employment, housing, credit, and public accommodations; name changes; and gender marker changes).
-Follow the leadership of local and/or federal transgender organizations.
+- Learn about local and federal laws and how to change them if they are not inclusive (e.g., non-discrimination policies around employment, housing, credit, school and college admissions, and public accommodations; name changes; and gender marker changes).
+Follow the leadership of local and national transgender organizations.

 Want more guidance in helping your congregation become transgender-inclusive?
 Check out Transgender Inclusion & Affirmation: Questions to Consider (PDF).